moby/moby/docs/sources/reference/commandline/cli.md

 [Docker Hub](https://hub.docker.com) contains many pre-built images that you can `pull` and try without needing to define and configure your own.

+It is also possible to manually specify the path of a registry to pull from.
+For example, if you have set up a local registry, you can specify its path to pull from it.
+A repository path is similar to a URL, but does not contain a protocol specifier (https://, for example).

 To download a particular image, or set of images (i.e., a repository), use `docker pull`: